lcpilling/yodr/README.md

 [![DOI](https://zenodo.org/badge/590063045.svg)](https://zenodo.org/badge/latestdoi/590063045)
 <!-- badges: end -->

+yodR (phonetically: "Yoda") is a small R package with tools for epidemiology and hypothesis testing.

-R tools for epidemiology.
-"Size matters not.
+> "Size matters not.
 Look at me.
 Judge me by my -log10 p-value, do you?"

-> v1.0.0 is functionally identical to [lukesRlib v0.2.13](https://github.com/lcpilling/lukesRlib) but renamed to something 55% shorter yet 100% better.
+Note: v1.0.0 is functionally identical to [lukesRlib v0.2.13](https://github.com/lcpilling/lukesRlib) but renamed to something 55% shorter yet 100% better.
 Follows the general *nix rule that if a command is >4 characters it's not worth typing.
 Key functions are also renamed.

 <sub>Icon by Google Gemini (Banana Nano)</sub>